liqd/adhocracy4/docs/react_maps.md

 * **MarkerClusterLayer**:
   Layer component which groups nearby markers into clusters for easier visualization and understanding.
-* **ZoomControl**:
-  A react-leaflet control component for zooming in and out, with buttons disabling at the max/min zoom level.

 For more detailed understanding, dive deeper into individual components and refer to official documentation